-T.24 LIST OF DIGCOMP COMPETENCES NEEDED BY PUBLIC ADMINISTRATIVE STAFF DIGCOMP AREA DIGCOMP COMPETENCE PROFICIENCY LEVEL Communication and Collaboration 2.5 Netiquette Intermediate 2.6 Managing digital identity Foundation Digital Content Creation 3.4 Programming Foundation Cattav 4.1 Protecting devices Foundation Salley DIGCOMP COMPETENCE PROFI 2.5 Netiquette Interm 2.6 Managing digital identity Found 3.4 Programming Found 4.1 Protecting devices Found 4.4 Protecting the environment Found 5.1 Solving Technical Problems Found 5.3 Creatively using digital technologies Found Foundation 5.1 Solving Technical Problems Foundation Problem Solving 5.3 Creatively using digital technologies Foundation 5.4 Identifying digital competence gaps Foundation with KZGunea, the main training provider, included analysing the training courses currently delivered to public administrative staff in the light of DigComp's five areas and 21 competences.
+T.24 LIST OF DIGCOMP COMPETENCES NEEDED BY PUBLIC ADMINISTRATIVE STAFF DIGCOMP AREA PROFICIENCY LEVEL DIGCOMP COMPETENCE 2.5 Netiquette Intermediate Communication and Collaboration 2.6 Managing digital identity Foundation Digital Content Creation 3.4 Programming Foundation 4.1 Protecting devices Foundation Saftey 4.4 Protecting the environment Foundation 5.1 Solving Technical Problems Foundation Problem Solving 5.3 Creatively using digital technologies Foundation 5.4 Identifying digital competence gaps Foundation with KZGunea, the main training provider, included analysing the training courses currently delivered to public administrative staff in the light of DigComp's five areas and 21 competences.
 This analysis showed that there were several DigComp competences which were almost totally overlooked by existing courses, and a close analysis was performed with IVAP of the corresponding DigComp 2.1 descriptors at different proficiency levels, in order to assess their relevance for public administrative workers.
 This process led to the decision that, while all competences would be addressed sometime in the future, BAIT would start with eight of them: seven at foundation and one at intermediate level (see T.24).